ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 compromised attester may no longer be trusted by Origins, even if those tokens were issued to Clients interacting with an uncompromised Attester.

+Finally, Origins can use tokens as a signal for distinguishing between Clients that are capable of completing attestation with one Attester trusted by the Origin's chosen Issuer, and Clients are not capable of doing the same.
+A consequence of this is that Privacy Pass could enable discriminatory treatment of Clients.
+This could lead to harmful ecosystem effects if left unresolved.
+In general, Issuers should strive to work with Attesters that are suitable for all possible Clients, thereby mitigating such discriminatory behavior.
+In practice, this may be require tradeoffs in what type of attestation Issuers are willing to trust so as to enable more widespread support.
+For example, to disallow discriminatory behavior between Clients with and without device attestation support, an Issuer may wish to support Attesters that support CAPTCHA-based attestation.
+This means that the overall attestation value of a Privacy Pass token is bound by the difficult in spoofing or bypassing either one of these attestation procedures.

 ### Issuer Role

 In Privacy Pass, the Issuer is responsible for completing the issuance protocol